nirpeled/giphy-player/README.md

 ### TODO / WIP

-* Lazy load images to improve loading performance (and show a spinner while loading)
 * Allow filtering and/or search by keyword (giphy api allows that)
 * Improve UI/UX
 * Add tests